ondrej1024/carelink-python-client/README.md

 # Carelink Python Client
-*Experimental Medtronic CareLink Client in Python*
+*Medtronic CareLink Client implemented in Python*

-Python library, which can be used for retrieving data from Medtronic CareLink of online CGM and insulin pump device data uploads (Guardian Connect, MiniMed 7xxG) inside and outside of US.
+Python library, which can be used for retrieving data from Medtronic CareLink of online CGM and insulin pump device data uploads (Guardian Connect, MiniMed 7xxG).

-This is a port of the Java library [CareLinkJavaClient]( https://github.com/benceszasz/CareLinkJavaClient)